 If you want to quit smoking and live a healthier life, then good for you.
 It is not an easy road to go down when you finally decide to give up the cigarettes, but in the long run, it will benefit you greatly.

-Not only will your body be a lot healthier, e.g. prevent diseases such as lung cancer (a major risk factor), and heart disease, as well as lower blood pressure, but it will also do wonders for your skin.
+Not only will quitting smoking contribute to a healthier body by preventing diseases like lung cancer (a significant risk factor) and heart disease, along with reducing blood pressure, it will also have remarkable effects on your skin.

 Today, we will discuss how smoking affects the skin, what the benefits of stopping smoking can do, and what other things you can do to help your skin recover when you actually stop smoking.